dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/bounding_box.rst

 .. figure:: /images/modeling_geometry-nodes_geometry_bounding-box_example.png

-   Bounding Box node used to create a cube that encapsulates the geometry a monkey mesh.
+   Bounding Box node used to create a cube that encapsulates the monkey mesh geometry.